ruff-drivers/usb-manager/README.md

 # USB Manager Framework for Ruff

-This module is used to build usb dynamic device manager for Ruff.
+This module is used to build USB dynamic device manager for Ruff.

 ## Supported Engines

 * Ruff: >=1.4.0 <1.6.0

 ## Defining USB Device Manager

+You can write your own USB device driver with the following framework.

 ```js
 var usbManager = require('usb-manager');